sunnyvalechha/Python/README.md

 Note: Last '//' is for the floor division that will ignore the digit after decimal

+* Assignment Operators: used to assign values to variables.
+They take the value on their right side and store it in the variable on their left side.
+The most fundamental assignment operator is the equals sign (=).

+      a = 30
+      print(a)
+      a*=2
+      print(a)
+      a+=5
+      print(a)
+      a-=6
+      print(a)

-* Comparision operators: It always written in True or False
+* Comparision operators: It always give output as True or False

       a = 30
       b = 20